Generalized Penalty for Circular Coordinate Representation: Introduction

+The circular coordinates use $L_{2}$ penalty function to ensure that the resulting circular coordinates representation is smooth.
+However, in many applications such as high-dimensional clustering \cite{de2012minkowski,aggarwal2001surprising}, change point detection \cite{basseville_detection_1993, page_continuous_1954}, etc., it is desirable for the circular coordinates to be similar to a locally constant function and to change more abruptly, so that the pattern of the circular coordinates provides rich information of the topological structure of the dataset.
+The smooth representation provided by $L_{2}$ penalty is not adequate for this.
+Alternatively, the $L_{1}$ penalty function forces the change of the circular coordinates to a small region of the dataset, so that the resulting circular coordinates become more ``locally constant'' and change more abruptly.

-In this paper, we propose to impose generalized penalty for circular coordinates representation, to adjust the roughness of the circular coordinates.
-We show by simulations and real data examples that the choice of penalty function could affect the dimensional reduced representations and the detection of topological structures of the dataset.
+In this paper, we propose to impose a generalized penalty for circular coordinates representation, to adjust the roughness of the circular coordinates.
+We show by simulations and real data examples that the choice of penalty function could affect the dimension-reduced representations and the detection of topological structures of the dataset.
+In particular, we will show how the $L_{1}$ penalty part forces the circular coordinates to be more locally constant and change more abruptly.
+We will also see how this locally constant pattern can provide rich information such as (quasi-)periodicity or clustering structures.